tigera-cs/Calico-Enterprise-Networking-Training/4. Kubernetes Services and CE Service Advertisement/README.md

 service-nginx   ClusterIP   10.49.20.211   <none>        80/TCP    70s
 ```

-9. Now let's list the ipvs table and check how the service maps to pods are created using deployment.
-(This command needs to run from one of the worker nodes).
+11. Now let's list the ipvs table and check how the service mapping to pods are created using deployment.
+(This command needs to be run from one of the worker nodes).

 ```
 sudo ipvsadm -l | grep -A3 $(kubectl get svc service-nginx --no-headers | awk {'print $3'})

 ```

-10. Here `ip-10-49-20-211.eu-west-1.co` is the `service-nginx` service and below the service you can see the list of pods/endpoints. `rr` means the loadbalancing used is `round-robin`.
+12. Here `ip-10-49-20-211.eu-west-1.co` is the `service-nginx` service and below the service you can see the list of pods/endpoints. `rr` means the loadbalancing used is `round-robin`.

 ```
 TCP  ip-10-49-20-211.eu-west-1.co rr